-- Review accounting, financial reports and the requirements of GAAP in a proprietary and governmental fund accounting environment. - Review financial transactions and accounting applications relevant to the NAHASDA program. - Provide tools to enable participants to assess their existing financial management system. - · Prepare for a single audit.
+- Review accounting, financial reports and the requirements of GAAP in a proprietary and governmental fund accounting environment. - Review financial transactions and accounting applications relevant to the NAHASDA program. - Provide tools to enable participants to assess their existing financial management system. - · Prepare for a single audit. - Use of visual tools (graphs, charts, etc) to present financial information.

-A quick overview of:
+A quick overview